-During 2012, losses increased compared to 2011 primarily driven by a reserve strengthening of \$82 million in the first quarter of 2012, as the rate of conversion from later stage delinquency to claim and higher average paid claim amounts during that quarter led to higher losses than previously anticipated.
-The higher losses were most pronounced in sub-segments of the Queensland region, whose economy has been pressured, as well as our

-2007 and 2008 books of business which have higher concentrations of self-employed borrowers.
-The reserve strengthening recognized that we expected to see an elevated number of claims paid and higher average claim amounts continue in the near term.
-During the remainder of 2012, as anticipated, we paid a high number of claims which also had a higher average claim amount.
-While sub-segments of the Queensland region and our 2007 and 2008 books of business continued to be the primary drivers of losses during 2012, their impact was partly offset by a lower number of new delinquencies, net of cures.
-In addition, the overall delinquency rate decreased during 2012 ending the year at its lowest level since the end of 2008 and remained unchanged during the first quarter of 2013.
-The level and number of paid claims, while remaining elevated during the first quarter of 2013, have declined since the third quarter of 2012 and reserves continue to be largely in line with the trends we anticipated when we strengthened reserves in the first quarter of 2012.
+During the first quarter of 2012, we strengthened reserves \$82 million to reflect an observed change in the rate of conversion from later stage delinquency to claim as well as a higher average paid claim amount.
+The higher losses were most pronounced in sub-segments of the Queensland region, whose economy has been pressured, as well as our 2007 and 2008 books of business which have higher concentrations of self-employed borrowers.
+The reserve strengthening recognized that we expected to see an elevated number of claims paid and higher average claim amount in the near term.
+While these factors did impact the level of losses for the remainder of 2012, their effect was partly offset by a lower number of new delinquencies, net of cures.
+The overall delinquency rate decreased during 2012 ending the year at its lowest level since the end of 2008 and has remained relatively unchanged during the first half of 2013.
+The level and number of paid claims have declined since the third quarter of 2012 and reserves continue to be largely in line with the trends we anticipated when we strengthened reserves in the first quarter of 2012.
 During the first quarter of 2013, losses were higher compared to the fourth quarter of 2012, which was in line with our expectations for a first quarter seasonal decline in cures.
-We expect our overall loss levels in Australia during 2013 to decrease from 2012 levels as the impact of the pressured portions of our portfolio continues to moderate, although loss levels may vary quarterly based on seasonal or event-driven fluctuations.
+During the second quarter of 2013, losses declined sequentially driven by a seasonal recovery in cures and increased borrower sales activity which reduced claims paid and claims severity.

-We announced a plan to pursue a sale of up to 40% of our Australian mortgage insurance business subject to market conditions, valuation considerations including business performance in Australia, and regulatory approvals.
-Executing the planned sale, including through an initial public offering ("IPO"), remains a goal in reducing our exposure to mortgage insurance risk and generating capital.
-We do not expect an IPO to occur until the fourth quarter of 2013 or later.
+We previously announced a plan to pursue a sale of up to 40% of our Australian mortgage insurance business subject to market conditions, valuation considerations including business performance in Australia, and regulatory approvals.
+Executing the planned sale, including through an initial public offering ("IPO"), remains a key goal in reducing our exposure to mortgage insurance risk and generating capital.
+We do not expect an IPO to occur until the fourth quarter of 2013 or later depending on when we believe we can get the best result for shareholders.

-On February 4, 2013, Moody's Investors Services Inc. announced the conclusion of its review of Australian mortgage insurers, resulting in the downgrade of the leading mortgage insurers in Australia.
-As a result, our Australian mortgage insurance business was downgraded to "A3" from "A1," with a stable outlook.
+On February 4, 2013, Moody's Investors Services Inc. ("Moody's) announced the conclusion of its review of Australian mortgage insurers, resulting in the downgrade of the leading mortgage insurers in Australia.
+As a result, Moody's downgraded the financial strength rating of our Australian mortgage insurance business to "A3" from "A1," with a stable outlook.
+On June 25, 2013, Standard & Poor's Financial Services LLC ("S&P") reaffirmed the "AA-" financial strength rating of our Australian mortgage insurance business, with a negative outlook.